yabusygin/ansible-role-docker/README.md

 to `no`.

 The latest Compose version is installed by default.
 Use `docker_compose_version` variable to specify the particular version to install.
-To change th default Compose executable installation path (`/usr/bin/docker-compose`) override `docker_compose_path` variable value.
+To change the default Compose executable installation path (`/usr/bin/docker-compose`) override `docker_compose_path` variable value.